Introduction.

 The story goes back to the earliest long telephone lines, clear

-back to the 1880s and operators who reported strange chirps and whistles
+back to the 1880s and operators who reported strange chirps and

-that had no obvious connection with the telephone system and its traffic.
+that had no obvious connection with the telephone system and its

-It was a mystery, but one which attracted little serious attention until
+It was a mystery, but one which attracted little serious attention

 much later, when it emerged to complicate life in the entrenched